transducer/zenroom-cljs-demo/blogpost.md

 1. A button "Evaluate" that clears possible previous results via `clear!` and calls `evaluate!` to evaluate the Zencode using the Zenroom npm module.
 1. A checkbox that is checked if the code compiles and vice versa.

-For obtaining the keys and data we write code analagous to that for the Zencode input.
+For obtaining the KEYS and DATA we write code analagous to that for the Zencode input.
 And we show the results on the page in a textarea that looks like a terminal using a dark background and green letters:

 ```clojure
 (defn keys-data-results-column []